Grantsmanship

 Includes:

-• Detailed budget narrative support (with the organization's finance lead)
+• Budget development support aligned with the organization’s finance lead

 6–12+ weeks